 The articulation agreement between Monmouth University and the American University of Antigua calls for students graduating from Monmouth University with a Bachelor of Science in Biology, Bachelor of Science in Biology with a Concentration in Molecular Cell Physiology, Bachelor of Science in Chemistry, Bachelor of Science in Chemistry with a Concentration in Advanced Chemistry, or Bachelor of Science in Chemistry with a Concentration in Biochemistry to gain admission into AUA’s educational program leading to the Doctor of Medicine degree while meeting the following criteria:

 Students will formally apply for this program during their sophomore year at Monmouth.
-An interview will be completed for students meeting the criteria, and the PPHAC will recommend applicable students to AUA.
-There will be five spots reserved for Monmouth University students.
-A student's acceptance into the AUA program is non-binding, and he/she may choose to apply to other schools and attend a different school, if accepted.
-For more information on American University of Antigua, visit their Web site at http://www.auamed.org.
+An interview will be completed for students meeting the criteria, and PHA will recommend applicable students to AUA.
+A $5,000 grant is awarded to 5 Monmouth University students per semester.
+A student’s acceptance into the AUA program is non-binding, and he/she may choose to apply to other schools and attend a different school, if accepted.
+For more information on American University of Antigua, visit their Web site at www.auamed.org.